-60 The state subsidy value for Braidwood, Byron, Dresden, and LaSalle is calculated by taking the applicable Baseline Cost less forward energy prices and known capacity prices.

-61 The federal subsidy value for nuclear plants is defined in the Inflation Reduction Act of 2022, Public Law 117-169 (August 16, 2022).
-62 North Anna and Surry are in Dominion FRR beginning with the 2022/2023 Delivery Year.
+64 The state subsidy value for Braidwood, Byron, Dresden, and LaSalle is calculated by taking the applicable Baseline Cost less forward energy prices and known capacity prices.
+65 The federal subsidy value for nuclear plants is defined in the Inflation Reduction Act of 2022, Public Law 117-169 (August 16, 2022).
+66 North Anna and Surry are in Dominion FRR beginning with the 2022/2023 Delivery Year.
+North Anna and Surry rejoined the PJM Capacity Market beginning with the 2025/2026 Delivery Year.